Layoffs are piling up, raising worker anxiety. Here are some companies that have cut jobs recently

 General Motors

-General Motors moved to lay off about 1,700 workers across manufacturing sites in Michigan and Ohio in late October, as the auto giant adjusts to slowing demand for electric vehicles.
+General Motors will lay off about 1,700 workers across manufacturing sites in Michigan and Ohio in late October, as the auto giant adjusts to slowing demand for electric vehicles.
 Hundreds of additional employees are reportedly slated for “temporary layoffs" at the start of next year.

 Paramount